Frederick Colin Courtice

 Frederick Colin Courtice FAA (26 March 1911, Bundaberg - 29 February 1992, Sydney), was an Australian medical scientist who became an expert in lymphatic physiology.

 His father, Frederick Courtice, was a Queensland politician.

+Courtice served as a council member (1964–1966) and vice-president (1965–1966) of the Australian Academy of Science.
+He was also chairman of the National Radiation Committee (1965–1973), an Australian delegate to UNESCO (1962, 1964), and a member of the committee responsible for establishing the National Heart Foundation.